 - In the dialog, click the Database category then select For Each Database Record and then click OK.

 - Click the Print Document action on the Actions list and drag it underneath the For Each Database Record action until it indents.
 This will make the Print Document action a child of this action.

 - The For Each Database Record with a Print Document action nested as its child will ensure that the XML data is correctly processed during print time.

 - Select the Print Document action, then click on the Named Data Sources tab on the right-hand side.

 - Check Specify values for named data sources and enter the Name and Value for each Named Data Source.

 - Click the + button next to Action again.

-- Click the Database category then select Insert Database Record then click OK.
+- Click the Database category, then select Insert Database Record and click OK.

 - The Insert Database Record action is also nested as a child action under the For Each Database Record Action and takes place after the Print Document action so that the variables from the print job will be updated in the database.